sidharthiimc/AB-TESTING/README.md

-# AB-TESTING
+# bayesian-testing
-ab testing codes - collection
+Notebook to walk through Bayesian testing with Kaggle data